-Sony Corporation’s Marketing mix or 4P (Product, Place, Promotion & Price) effectively support global business operations.
+Sony’s marketing mix or 4P (Product, Place, Promotion & Price) effectively supports global business operations.
 The marketing mix defines how a firm executes its marketing plan and specifies strategies and tactics specific to the business.
-In the case of Sony’s marketing mix, these strategies and tactics are based on the conditions of the global consumer electronics, gaming, entertainment and financial services markets.
-The company’s diverse business operations require complex considerations in developing the marketing mix.
-Nonetheless, Sony maintains a marketing mix that comprehensively satisfies the organization’s needs in reaching its target customers.
+In the case of Sony’s marketing mix, these strategies and tactics are based on the conditions of the global consumer electronics, gaming, entertainment, and financial services markets.
+The company’s diverse business operations require complex considerations in developing its marketing strategy.
+Sony maintains a marketing mix that comprehensively satisfies the organization’s needs in reaching its target customers.

-Sony’s marketing mix (4Ps) is based on the varying conditions of the consumer electronics, gaming, entertainment and financial services markets.
+Sony’s marketing mix (4Ps) is based on the varying conditions of the consumer electronics, gaming, entertainment, and financial services markets.
 The company effectively implements strategies and tactics to maintain a satisfactory share of target markets around the world.
+The success of this marketing mix contributes to the realization of strategic goals derived from Sony’s mission statement and vision statement.

 Sony’s Products (Product Mix)

-Sony has products in the consumer electronics, gaming, entertainment and financial services markets.
+Sony has products in the consumer electronics, gaming, entertainment, and financial services markets.
 However, the company uses a different categorization to properly group its various products.
 This element of the marketing mix is called the product mix, which identifies the firm’s products or organizational outputs.
-The following are the main product lines in Sony product mix:
+The product lines in Sony’s product mix are grouped according to the following product categories or segments:

 - Mobile communications